kushalramkumar/MD5/README.md

 # MD5

-The MD5 algorithm is a widely used hash function producing a 128-bit hash value designed by Ronald Rivest in 1991 to replace MD4.
-The design is described in [RFC1321](https://www.ietf.org/rfc/rfc1321.txt).
+The MD5 algorithm is a widely used hash function producing a 128-bit hash value.
+It was designed by Ronald Rivest in 1991 to replace MD4 and is described in [RFC1321](https://www.ietf.org/rfc/rfc1321.txt).

 ## Getting Started